cfu288/CellNeuro/Notes.md

         * **epsp** - excitatory postsynaptic potential
         * **ipsp** - inhibatory postsynaptic potential
         * Ligand gated channels opened by neurotransmitters, not voltage
-        * What kind of ions pass through the channel when this ligand opens?
+        * What kind of ions pass through the ligand gated channel?
-          * for ACh oat neuromuscular junction:
+          * for ACh at neuromuscular junction:
             * voltage clamp postsynaptic cell causes currents to flow when you apply ACh
           * suppose you set Vm to different level - each time,apply ACh to open channels and look at currents
           * If the channel allows only Na+ to pass, you would predict no net current flowing at ENa+